CyrexDev12/-WIP-CL-RAY-TRACER/readme.md

 Acceptance criteria:

 - The CPU renderer can be selected explicitly and produces the reference output.
+- A scene can reference one OBJ multiple times without reparsing or duplicating its immutable mesh data, and the CPU renderer produces the agreed reference image.
+- Valid OBJ fixtures load deterministically and malformed files report the source path and line number without leaving a partially loaded scene.
 - A non-graphical build remains possible when OpenGL/CUDA targets are disabled.
 - Shared engine headers do not include OpenGL or CUDA headers.